Approximate and Weighted Data Reconstruction Attack in Federated Learning: Approximate and Weighted Attack in Data Reconstruction

 \subsubsection{Design of Layer Weights}

-\textbf{Increasing weights layer by layer.} We consider linearly increasing weight functions for different types of layers.
-To expose our ideas clearly, we focus on the commonly used ResNet architecture \cite{he2016deep}, which contains convolutional, batch normalization, and fully connected layers.
-Specifically, we design the following weight functions for each kind of layer:
+\textbf{Increasing weights layer by layer.} We consider linearly increasing weight profiles for different types of layers.
+To illustrate the idea clearly, we focus on the commonly used ResNet architecture \cite{he2016deep}, which contains convolutional, batch normalization, and fully connected layers.
+Specifically, we design the following weight functions for each type of layer: